Drug Combination Slows Progression Of ALS And Could Mark 'New Era' In Treatment

 A six-month study of 137 patients with a fast-progressing form of the disease found that those who got daily doses of a two-drug combination called AMX0035 scored several points higher on a standard measure of function, a team reports in the Sept.
 3 issue of The New England Journal of Medicine.

-The difference was modest but meaningful to patients, said Dr. Sabrina Paganoni, the lead author and a researcher at Massachusetts General Hospital and Harvard Medical School.
+The difference was modest but meaningful to patients, said Dr. Sabrina Paganoni.
+She's the lead author and a researcher at the Sean Healey & AMG Center for ALS at Mass General and Harvard Medical School.

 "They want to be able to continue to use their hands so they can cut their own food and type emails, or they want to be able to walk and climb stairs," Paganoni said.
 "And this is exactly what we measured in the trial."